techvoices/techvoices.github.io/src/about/index.md

    * black people: men, women and non-binary from geographies of minority representation
    * women and non-binary people of all ethnicities and geographical locations

-SpeakEasy is a volunteer organization and finding a mentor may take a while.
+TechVoices is a volunteer organization and finding a mentor may take a while.
 Get matched early to submit to our partner conferences to ensure mentor's help.

 <iframe width="448" height="252" src="https://www.youtube.com/embed/slEt7gUn2TM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Conference Partnership

-SpeakEasy partners with conferences seeking underindexed and new speakers.
+TechVoices partners with conferences seeking underindexed and new speakers.

 What Does It Mean?

    * Cross-promotion: You mention us in your channels, we mention you in ours
    * Access to new speakers who come with a mentor helping them improve their delivery
-   * Letting SpeakEasy know the numbers of submissions and selections on the SpeakEasy candidates
+   * Letting TechVoices know the numbers of submissions and selections on the TechVoices candidates
    * You still decide which speakers you select!
-   * In most cases, SpeakEasy Speakers submit like the rest of your speakers, just mentioning SpeakEasy.
+   * In most cases, TechVoices Speakers submit like the rest of your speakers, just mentioning TechVoices.
    * We sometimes partner with conferences for building keynotes and tracks where we help with the selection process.
 If that is something you are interested in, get in touch.

 How To Get Your Conference Included